 Another model is Job Corps.
-Job Corps is a free education and training program that helps young people learn a career, earn a high school diploma or GED, and find and keep a good job.
+Job Corps is a free education and training program that helps young people prepare for a career, earn a high school diploma, and secure a good job for a sustainable lifestyle.
 For eligible young people at least 16 years of age that qualify as low income, Job Corps provides the all-around skills needed to succeed in a career and in life.